 The situation is different if you purchase items to resell on eBay that were not acquired for personal use.
 When you engage in active trading, you either have a business or a hobby.
 Your income tax situation can benefit if you have a business because you can claim business tax deductions.
 In other words, business losses are deductible against other sources of income.

 When determining whether you have a hobby or business, keep in mind that you may only have a hobby when merely selling occasionally.
 The IRS generally distinguishes a legitimate business as an activity that produces a profit in three out of five consecutive years.
 If you don't meet that test, the IRS deploys subjective measures to determine if your activity is really a business.
-To prove you have a business usually requires maintaining business-like records.
-Another factor indicating that you are engaged in a business activity is whether you depend upon the income from it to pay your living expenses.
+Proving that you have a business usually requires maintaining business-like records.
+Another factor indicating that you are engaged in a business activity is whether you depend upon its income to pay your living expenses.

-Qualifying as a business activity is therefore a good deal for income tax purposes.
+Qualifying as a business activity is, therefore, a good deal for income tax purposes.
 But there is a downside to operating a retail business: the small business tax.
 That is, retailers have to collect sales tax.
-Most states exempt residents from collecting sales tax who are not operating a business.
+Most states exempt residents from collecting sales tax if they are not operating a business.
 That's why occasional sellers at, say, a garage sale don't collect sales tax.

 Many eBay sellers have a large number of customer ratings.
 Several have ratings from over 10,000 customers.
 If that's your situation, it's an indication you're unlikely to qualify for sales tax exemption as an occasional seller.

 A business tax deduction is created when you deduct ordinary and necessary business expenses that exceed your revenue. eBay seller tax deductions come in the form of eBay fees, shipping costs, and other eBay-related expenses.